-If bill collectors get out of line and break the law, don’t pay them.
+When bill collectors get out of line and break the law, don’t pay them.
 Instead, take legal action and sue them.
 A creditor harassment lawyer at Debt Advisors will determine whether or not you may have a case.
 If there is evidence to sue a creditor, then we pursue that case for you.
-After all, proving that a collector has violated your rights is the biggest challenge.
 There are many positive things that come from taking a “law-breaking” creditor to court.
 However, proving that a law has been broken is a challenge.
 It is recommended to hire a bankruptcy attorney to represent your case.
 Here’s what you need to know:

 At Debt Advisors, we make debt collectors pay you!
 When a collection agency has violated the laws of the FDCPA, their actions are likely to have a negative impact on your life.
-The result of their illegal actions may have caused you tangible harm, as well as physical harm such as lack of sleep, stress and anxiety.
-If successful in proving your case, compensation for damages will be awarded.
+The result of their illegal actions may have caused you tangible harm, as well as physical harm such as lack of sleep, stress, and anxiety.
+When we are successful in proving a case like this, compensation for damages are awarded.
 The payout can be big, and well worth your time and effort.
 (Up to $1,000 per each violation)

 A Debt Advisors credit harassment lawyer is happy to provide a free, no obligation, harassment case evaluation.
-During this initial contact, you’ll get a handle on what your best options are and what steps to take next.
-The Debt Advisors law firm has experience handling debt collector cases and submitting complaints with the CFPB.
+During this initial contact, you’ll get a handle on what your best options are and what steps to take first.
+For example, our law firm has experience handling debt collector cases and submitting complaints with the CFPB.
 (Consumer Financial Protection Bureau.)
-We help determine when to sue a creditor, as well as what kind of resolve or monetary settlement a lawsuit may bring.
+We help determine when to sue a creditor and what kind of resolve or monetary settlement a lawsuit may bring.
 Remember, if you decide to hire Debt Advisors to sue the collection agency, there are no upfront fees to worry about.
-When your case is settled, these costs will be taken care of.
-Bottom line, you could end up with cash in your pocket for all the trouble.
+After your case is settled, these costs will be taken care of.
+Ultimately, you end up with cash in your pocket for all the trouble.
 Whether you sue the creditor or file bankruptcy, or both, a case evaluation will reveal the best options.
 The sooner we’re contacted for a free consultation, the quicker we can build your case.

 Let’s have a brief no pressure call to see if our free consultation is right for you.
 Fill out the form below and we’ll get in touch with you right away